w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### reflow

 ###### Applying SC 1.4.10 Reflow to Non-Web Documents and Software

-<div class="ednote">The WCAG2ICT Task Force made changes to give additional guidance around how 1.4.10 Reflow should be applied to non-web software in response to public comments. </div>

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html#intent), replacing “web content” with “content”.